a-scollin/boulders/README.md

 > python flag.py

 ---

+Controller.py is the entry point for the analysis script the usage is as follows :

+To analyse all 10 reports -
+> python controller.py -a

+To anayse a single report -

+>python controller.py
+(Will be prompted for report number)

+or

+> python controller.py x
+(Where x is the report number)

+The analysis script uses OCR and spellchecking to read the reports, this usually takes a while which is why the reports word data is automatically stored after the OCR and spellcheck are complete.
+To analyse a word data file use the -l flag as shown below :

+> python controller.py -l ./path_to_file/word_data_x.pickle
+(Where path_to_file is the path to the pickle file and x is the report number)

+On completion of any of the above commands a report_x_boulders.pickle file will be generated along with a csv file with the boulders found.
+This pickle file is formatted to work in the app.
+This script is specific to these reports and will need work done to be useful on other bodies of work, note also that to run this script you must have [tesseract](https://github.com/tesseract-ocr) installed and also have the neccesary dependancies installed (NB. requirements.txt is just for the app not the analysis script).

+---

 The app itself has instructions on usage.
 If you run into any problems whilst using the virtualenv's install [python3](https://www.python.org/downloads/) and the requirements.txt as shown above and try again; any other problems don't hesitate to contact me at andrewscollin@hotmail.co.uk